 If you are a writer or artist, you can submit to a lit mag!
-Even if you are not a prodigy in either category, Literary magazines highly encourage writers of all experiences to send in their work.
+Even if you don’t feel that you are not a prodigy in either category, literary magazines highly encourage writers of all levels to send in their work.
 You can get started by selecting a place to submit to and seeing if it is right for you.

 Most lit mags have specific guidelines on what kind of writers they are looking to highlight, and what theme they are trying to stick to.
 For example, some only accept fiction pieces and others have strict age requirements.
-For more details on how to submit to a lit mag, go to our (insert link here) page!
-Here we talk about all the nit-picky details that there are to submit to one of these bad boys.
+For more details on how to submit to a lit mag, go to our How To Submit To A Lit Mag page!
+We talk about all the nit-picky details that there are to submit to one of these bad boys.

-At first, it may not seem like much to get your piece published in a Lit Mag.
-However, there are loads of things that can come from this.
+At first, it may not seem like much to get your piece published in a magazine, excluding ultimate glory, of course.
+However, there are benefits out the wazoo!

 What are some types of lit mags?

-Although all lit mags post literature, and some art, there are several types of literary magazine classifications that describe how they publish their pieces or how they format their magazine.
-The below types are not official types of magazines, but they can be used to help classify and help find a magazine that would best fit your interests!
+Although all literary magazines post literature, and some art, there are several types of literary magazine classifications that describe how they publish their pieces or how they format their magazine.

 Normal Magazine – Some magazines do not entirely fit a quirky type, and that is ok!
 Every magazine has something unique to them, even if it is not the way they format it.